AnnArborTees/bootstrap5_form/CONTRIBUTING.md

 ### Supported Versions of Ruby and Rails

-The goal of `bootstrap_form` is to support all versions of Rails currently supported for bug fixes and security issues.
+The goal of `bootstrap5_form` is to support all versions of Rails currently supported for bug fixes and security issues.
 We do not test against versions supported for severe security issues.
 We test against the minimum [version of Ruby required](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#ruby-versions) for those versions of Rails.

 The Ruby on Rails support policy is [here](https://guides.rubyonrails.org/maintenance_policy.html).